2019 Novel Coronavirus (COVID-19)

 If there's a need to wear a mask, what type of mask would be helpful?

-"Surgical masks" (the paper kind) may help limit transmission of YOUR COLD to others if you are sick; they are not recommended in this country for protecting a healthy person.
-Any value they do have may be by stopping people from directly touching their mouth and nose, which is a common way that viruses and germs enter the body.
+"Surgical masks" (the paper kind) may help limit transmission of YOUR RESPIRATORY INFECTION to others if you are sick; they are not recommended in this country for protecting healthy members of the general public.
+Any value they do have maybe by stopping people from directly touching their mouth and nose, which is a common way that viruses and germs enter the body.
 But washing hands and avoiding touching your face work just as well.
-Properly fitted N95 respirators (the ones discussed during air quality events) are recommended for healthcare providers caring for those with this virus but not for the general population.
+Properly fitted N95 respirators (the ones discussed during air quality events) are recommended for healthcare providers caring for those with this virus but not for the general population. *Supplies are short nationally: please preserve them for healthcare providers providing face: face care of infectious patients and stay home instead*

 Can students pick up free masks at Tang?